 EU cancels April Fool's 'fake news'

-The EU has urged media not to publish April Fool's 'fake news' stories this year to help combat Russian state lies.
+The EU has urged media not to publish April Fool's 'fake news' this year to help combat Russian state lies.

-"Protecting our democratic processes and institutions from Russian disinformation has become a major challenge.
-To tackle this, the EU has proposed to suspend, for the time being, the common tradition of April Fool's 'fake news' in European media," the European Commission said in a "recommendation" out late on Tuesday (31 March).
+"Protecting our democratic processes and institutions from Russian disinformation has become a major challenge in the modern era," the European Commission said in a "recommendation" out late on Tuesday (31 March).

 Join EUobserver today